mm-wang/flickrtravel/README.md

 ## Next Steps

-This has been based on a simple K-Means clustering, with the number of clusters fine tuned.
-It also has been sliced into a simple year by year time series, and analyed using linear regression.
-It would be interesting to find a method of applying K-Medians to the area, to find the more dense locations, and to apply a support vector regression as well.
+This analysis has been based on a simple K-Means clustering, with the number of clusters fine tuned.
+It also has been sliced into a simple year by year time series, and analyzed using linear regression.

+# More Diversified Data
+Using a database of only Flickr photos introduces biases to the data and the prediction.
+For example, the relative popularity of flickr has [evolved](http://gizmodo.com/flashback-how-yahoo-killed-flickr-and-lost-the-interne-508852335) and peaked around 2010-2011, and has noticeably declined.
+The rise of various photo-sharing services such as Instagram, Twitter, Facebook, etc. have affected the total photos uploaded to Flickr.

+To improve the prediction, the information from these sources would need to be added and adjusted.
+There will continue to be biases based on the demographics of each user base, and how the services are used.

+# More Models
+It would be interesting to find a method of applying K-Medians to the area, to find the more dense locations.

+The model used above to predict on the number of photos is a linear regression model from statsmodels.
+I also used support vector regression and linear support vector regression models to check.
+They were less stable in the face of the limited data, and produced less accurate forecasts.

+# Smaller Time Slices
+To gain granularity, it would be prudent to block out the pictures by month, and gain more noise but also more information to define the forecast accurately.

 Until then, enjoy!